 Online forums, customer feedback, internal sales records, and competitor information can be of great help as well.

 To give a deep understanding of how to react to different situations, it’s necessary to properly train your employees.
-Customer service training is an iterative process of teaching skills required to serve customers better.
+Customer service training is an iterative process of teaching the skills required to serve customers better.

 Investing in customer service training shows employees the company cares about them as well as their progress and development.